JustinCollierDev/Heroku_FishMarket_ML/README.md

 + Added a templates folder for our index.html
 + Built the app.py and gave it routes for handling the home page form & prediction output
 + Modified fish_classification.py to use a label encoder

++ ### July, 15.
+2024 - Justin
+### Heroku - Deploying our Web App
++ Added a Procfile
++ Added a 'requirements.txt' that has all of our dependencies in it.